-Online shopping is a phenomenon which began in the 1980s and has been picking up speed ever since.
+Online shopping is a phenomenon that began in the 1980s and has been picking up speed ever since.

 You should take extra care when buying clothing online, especially since you can’t try them on beforehand.